natillaaaaa/natillaaaaa/README.md

 🌱 I’m currently learning ...
   - JavaScript
   - React js
-💬 Talk to me about science, philosophy, or anything that interests you.
+💬 Talk to me about science, philosophy, or anything that interests you. <br>

 Outside tech, 💻  I love watching anime,  🎵 listen to music, and 🌴 explore nature outdoors.